data-transmission-laser-protocol/implementation-arduino/README.md

 ### Speed & Optimization
 The source code needs to be improved and optimized.
 Beside it the receiver should be tested with photodiode.
 Current speed is 1bit per 70ms (it's a min rate for digital photoresistor), that's it ~0.0015kbit/sec which is awful.

+### Licence
+This software is under the CC BY-NC-ND 4.0 licence.
+For more info see: https://github.com/data-transmission-laser-protocol/implementation-arduino/blob/master/LICENCE